The best time to influence new legislation, regulations or taxes is when they are being considered and drafted by relevant officials.

 We have built excellent working relationships with government departments and other regulatory bodies that deal with issues that affect property, providing them with the industry view.

-We are consulted by these bodies and we will work with them to support policies that are helpful to the industry, or seek to improve or change those policies that are unhelpful.
+We are consulted by these bodies and we will work with them to support policies that are helpful to the industry and wider economy, or seek to improve or change those policies that are unhelpful.

 To achieve our lobbying objective we work with government in a number of different ways.